Quantum Dueling: an Efficient Solution for Combinatorial Optimization: Analysis

 For non-uniform distributions, quantum dueling behaves poorest when all solutions have $v$ values that are within a range in which little or no non-solutions lie, with success probability dropping to less than $10\%$.
 The worst case happens when all non-solutions take $v$ values greater than those of all solutions.
 In this case, the components of the state vector that represent non-solutions in both registers take most of the weight of the state vector, and such weight cannot be transferred to solutions via amplitude amplification.
-On the other hand, if there is a clear separation between the desired best solution and other solutions, i.e, between measure function values $v$ of the most optimized solution and that of the second most optimized solution lies all or most of non-solutions, the algorithm achieves the best result, reaching a success probability of over $99\%$.
-Such significant variation implies a need for better selection of $\{\alpha_i\}$ and $\{\beta_i\}$ parameters for the algorithm, as will be done in Sec.~\ref{sec:parameter_determination}.
+On the other hand, if there is a clear separation between the desired best solution and other solutions, i.e., between measure function values $v$ of the most optimized solution and that of the second most optimized solution lies all or most of the non-solutions, the algorithm achieves the best result, reaching a success probability of over $99\%$.
+This means that the maximum probability of quantum dueling depends on the separation between solutions in the distribution of measurement function values.

-This lack of consistency is also seen in Fig.~\ref{fig:initial_simulation_all_M}, as success probability drops and the required number of iterations increases for an increasing $M$, demonstrating a need for better parameters.
-However, after a critical point $M_0=\frac{N}{4}$, both success probabilities and (especially) corresponding iteration counts drop significantly, indicating a collapse in the efficacy of the algorithm.
-As an explanation, consider the $G_x$ gate in Eqs.~(\ref{eq:Grover_on_1}) and (\ref{eq:Grover_on_2}).
-Given $x\in S$ and an initial state vector in $\mathscr{H}_S$ in mean distribution, assuming the size of target space is $m$, by Ref.~\cite{Nielsen_2018}, the preferred number of repetitions of $G_x$ to reach $100\%$ success probability $r_{\text{max}}$ must satisfy
+Fig.~\ref{fig:initial_simulation_all_M} documents the maximum success probability and the required number of iterations for uniform solution distribution when we slowly increase the number of solutions $M$ and decrease their separation.
+We can see success probability slowly drops, and the required number of iterations slowly increases for an increasing $M$.
+However, after a critical point $M_0=\frac{N}{4}$, both success probability and (especially) corresponding iteration counts drop significantly, indicating a collapse in the efficacy of the algorithm.
+As an explanation, for each $y$, define a sequence of operators $G_{y} = DO_{y}$.
+The result of dueling gates can be decomposed as: